retirement-home/seniorpw/README.md

 $ senior show friends/example.com
 ```
 equivalent.
-senior recognises that `main/friends/example.com` is actually at `friends/example.com` and therefore uses
+seniorpw recognises that `main/friends/example.com` is actually at `friends/example.com` and therefore uses
 `friends/.identity.age` to decrypt.
 The same goes for `senior edit` and using `friends/.recipients/*` to encrypt.
 This is very practical for [seniormenu](#seniormenu), as it only looks inside the default store.